nykang17/grow-a-gatchi/README.md

 ## 🌼 First Interaction Tutorial

 1. Launch the app (desktop browser, Android emulator, or iOS simulator) and wait for the Grow Garden logo to bloom.
-2. Tap the watering can to begin hydrating your plant.
+2. Tilt watering can to begin hydrating your plant.
-3. Continue watering until you see the water indicator ping—this confirms enough hydration.
+3. Continue watering until you see the plant's water bar has filled up, and a watering can appears above the sprite.
 4. 🎉 Daily watering complete!
 The session is now logged.

+---

+## 🌼 Second Interaction Tutorial

+1. Launch the app (desktop browser, Android emulator, or iOS simulator) and wait for the Grow Garden logo to bloom.
+2. Tap the "Stats" button to look at the stats page.
+3. Tap the return arrow to return to the home page.
+4. Tap the "Calendar" button to look at the calendar page.
+5. Tap the return arrow to return to the home page.

 ---